12 Common Failures of Passive-Aggressive People

 - The passive-aggressive may experience “quiet but persistent unhappiness” in life from the denial of issues, suppression of emotions, and unwillingness to handle problems (even when many are solvable).

 Can a passive-aggressive person change for the better?
 Perhaps.
 But only if he or she is willing to go through the process of self-discovery.
-For passive-aggressives who are aware, there is the unique opportunity to evolve towards the Higher Self, signified by astute pro-activeness, effective communication, and the capacity to engage in healthy and constructive relationships.
+For passive-aggressives who are aware, there is the unique opportunity to evolve towards one's higher self, signified by astute proactiveness, effective communication, and the capacity to engage in healthy and constructive relationships.